The word alone makes people sigh.

 Between sprints, the product owner needs to update the product backlog.
 User stories may have been completed in the last sprint - or not completed and they need to be returned to the backlog.
 New requirements may have come in.
 There may have been changes to the product introduced by other teams.
 All of these will impact your product backlog items.

 Most importantly, the relative priority of each item in the backlog must be up-to-date.
 This ensures that during Sprint Planning, the next ceremony, the team picks the right things to work on.
+(To learn more about the backlog refinement meeting, be sure to check out our full guide on it.)

 A Scrum board is an essential tool to manage your backlog.
 But it is by no means the only project management tool you should be using in a Scrum framework.
 LinearB's Project Delivery Tracker links the code that your team creates to the projects, epics, and issues that they’re working towards.
 This enables you to answer questions like: Where did the team spend their time?
 Why did we not achieve what we planned?
 Are we accurately assigning story points?